Fair Pay, Fair Play: Aligning Executive Performance and Pay

 Is public perception of executive compensation correct?

 Robin: Enormous bonus payouts in the financial services sector for 2007, followed by the widespread financial meltdown in 2008 and 2009, caused the public to believe that executives generally are egregiously overpaid.
-Since 2010 we have seen many of the same headlines, but this perception is not correct.
-Fair Pay, Fair Play reveals that CEO compensation, adjusted for company size, industry, performance, and inflation, has been virtually flat over the last 15 years.
+Since 2010 we have seen many of the same headlines, but this perception is not always correct.
+Fair Pay, Fair Play reveals that CEO compensation, adjusted for company size, industry, performance and inflation, has been virtually flat over the last 15 years.
 In fact, CEOs earning those outlier pay packages are a small minority (approximately 5%) of the population.
 Most executives are paid well below these eye-popping levels, even though pay and performance often are not aligned.

 What are the potential consequences if corporate America fails to fully embrace the idea of aligning executive compensation with performance?

 Robin: In 2010 I answered this question as follows: Over the last 10 years, we have seen repeated patterns of how financial disaster leads to a perception of how executive pay caused these failures, or how executives were paid handsomely despite these failures.
 In turn, this real or perceived excessive executive pay gives corporate America a reputation black eye, which then can lead to new (or threatened) legislation.
 This legislation often further burdens our free market system with additional taxes and other frictional costs being levied.
 Today, in 2016 I would say that we are at a boiling point.
 Executive pay is once again in the headlines and “main street’s” anger is reflected in the rise of poltical outliers like Bernie Sanders and Donald Trump.
 We have the perfect storm of people who feel marginalized, economic volatility, and the perception of excessive executive pay.